BredWuzHere/PPPoE-Protector/README.md

 sudo systemctl daemon-reload
 sudo systemctl enable --now pppoe_protector.service

-7 Enable auto block only after tuning
+7. enable auto block only after tuning
 When you are confident the alerts are valid and not false positives restart with auto block and a short block time for testing sudo python3 usr local bin pppoe_protector.py iface eth0 autoblock blocktime 120